leptos-rs/leptos/docs/book/src/view/01_basic_component.md

 Like all component definitions, this begins with the [`#[component]`](https://docs.rs/leptos/latest/leptos/attr.component.html) macro. `#[component]` annotates a function so it can be used as a component in your Leptos application.
-We’ll see some of the other features of this macro in a couple chapters.
+We’ll see some of the other features of this macro in a couple of chapters.

 ```rust
 fn App(cx: Scope) -> impl IntoView